 (b) Geocoding

 Following the data download, we geocoded each tweet to its respective spatial unit of analysis using the user’s profile location.
-The chosen spatial unit of analysis is the actual operational units of police forces in the UK, called the Police Force Areas, henceforth referred to as ‘PFAs’.
-For the geocoding, we created a ‘PFA-location-lookup’ table, which allow each tweet to be assigned to its respective PFA.
-The ‘PFA-location-lookup’ table contains names of all cities, towns and villages across England and Wales.
-We created this table based on UK Office of National Statistics location gazette.
-In total, there are 35,604 unique location names in our ‘PFA-location-lookup’ table.
+The chosen spatial unit of analysis is the actual operational units of police forces in the UK, called the Police Force Areas, henceforth referred to as ‘Pfas’.
+For the geocoding, we created a ‘Pfa-location-lookup’ table, which allow each tweet to be assigned to its respective Pfa.
+The ‘Pfa-location-lookup’ table contains names of all cities, towns and villages across England and Wales.
+We created this table based on UK Office of National Statistics location gazette [26].
+In total, there are 35,604 unique location names in our ‘Pfa-location-lookup’ table.
+Geographically, questions of uncertainty can be raised about the representativeness of Twitter as a source for opinion mining.
+In 38 out of 42 Pfas, the median and the third quantile values of the number of tweets that express opinion concerning policing are 1 and 3, respectively.
+This indicates that prolific expression of opinion amongst the Twitter users in our study is minimal.
+Therefore, our Twitter datasets represent a good sample of the population.

 3.2.
-Sentiment Analysis
+Opinion Analysis

-Sentiment analysis is a text mining technique for computationally classifying opinions from a piece of text data into positive or negative sentiments, or some other more nuanced emotion like surprise, fear or disgust.
-In order to aid easy transfer of data across different data science R packages used, we transformed each tweet document into a tidy format.
-In our study, we employ the AFINN lexicon(coined from the author’s name, Finn Ärup Nielsen), which provide a more nuance positive/negative classification by assigning a sentiment score indicating the degree of the sentiment orientation.
+Opinion analysis is a text mining technique for computationally classifying opinions from a piece of text data into positive or negative sentiments, or some other more nuanced emotion like surprise, fear or disgust.
+In order to aid easy transfer of data across different data science R packages used, we transformed each tweet document into a tidy format [27].
+In our study, we employ the AFINN lexicon [28] (coined from the author’s name, Finn Ärup Nielsen), which provide a more nuance positive/negative classification by assigning a sentiment score indicating the degree of the sentiment orientation.
 The scores range from 5 (extremely positive) to -5 (extremely negative).
-The AFINN lexicon is used as oppose to ‘BING’ lexicon, which gives an outright positive/negative classification, because the nuances provided by the former add more context to the classification.
+The AFINN lexicon is used as oppose to ‘BING’ lexicon [29], which gives an outright positive/negative classification, because the nuances provided by the former add more context to the classification.
 The final opinion classification (i.e. as a negative or positive sentiment) for a tweet is calculated by adding up all the sentiment scores from the tweet.
 Also, in order to add more context to our classification, we consider bi-grams (i.e. scoring of two consecutive words) classification in cases where a sentiment word is preceded by a negation word, such as ‘not’, ‘never’, ‘no’, or ‘without’.
 The score of such a sentiment word is the score in the opposite direction of the original word.
 For example, if the word ‘good’ which is scored as +3 based on AFINN lexicon is preceded by a negation word, such as ‘not’ (as in ‘not good’), then the sentiment score becomes -3.
 Those tweets with a net zero score or that contain no sentiment words are considered neutral (non-subjective) and therefore removed from the documents.

 (a) Observed Opinion Scores